Rate this page:

 When ready to build and test your plugin, run the atlas-package command from the project root directory.
 This command creates a packaged JAR file that you can install into Jira (in the sub-directory)

-Configure AMPS to run Jira with Jira Service Desk installed.
+Configure AMPS to run Jira with Jira Service Management installed.
 If you haven't done this before, see Configure AMPS to run Jira Core with additional applications installed.

 Install the plugin you built in step #2 with the command.
 There are two ways that you can do this: